commonsmachinery/catalog/doc/architecture.md

 Events
 ------

-All commands in the core module generates events, which are fed into the other modules to update their data models.
+All commands in the core module generates events, which background tasks in the other modules can listen to update their own data models.

 Event sourcing is not used now, but the design is intended to enable the core module to be rewritten later to use it.
 For now, the update